 Where to find the best options: We recommend the nonprofit, National Foundation for Credit Counseling (NFCC), which provides a financial counseling session that may recommend a DMP run through an NFCC member agency.
 The NFCC’s plans typically take 36-60 months to pay off debts.
 Learn more here.

-Staying debt free after consolidating credit card debt
+Staying debt free after credit card consolidation

 Pay your bills in full and on time.